SSWConsulting/SSW.Rules.Content/rules/backlog-refinement-meeting/rule.md

 A Product Backlog Refinement meeting can help address these issues.
 In this meeting, the Tech Lead and another developer refine all the PBIs.
 This process involves refining the PBIs in the backlog and adding a "Ready" tag or status when the PBI has met the [Definition of Ready](have-a-definition-of-ready)

 To ensure the Product Backlog Refinement meeting runs.
-Setup a recurring meeting with the following content:
+Setup a recurring meeting with the following agenda:

 ::: email-template
 |          |     |